From 26 August 2025, the Australian Government’s right to disconnect laws will apply to small business employers.

 Specifically, employees will have the right to:

-This right will be formally embedded in all modern awards by August 2024, ensuring that it applies across various industries and occupations.
+The right to disconnect has been formally embedded in all modern awards, meaning it applies across various industries and occupations.

 How do you determine if contact is reasonable?

-To determine what constitutes reasonable contact, small business employers should take into account:
+To determine what constitutes reasonable contact, small business employers should consider:

 - The reason for contact – is it necessary or urgent?
-For example a manager may contact an employee:
+For example a manager may contact an employee to:

-- To notify them of urgent office repairs that would prevent them from attending the workplace.
+- Notify them of urgent office repairs that would prevent them from attending the workplace.

-- To recall them to duty when there’s a crisis unfolding and the employee’s role is critical to the early response.
+- Recall them to duty if a crisis is unfolding and the employee’s role is critical to the early response.

-- It may also be reasonable to notify an employee of rostering changes, conduct a welfare check, and confirm return-to-work arrangement.
+- It may also be reasonable to notify an employee of rostering changes, to conduct a welfare check, and confirm a return to work arrangement.
 However, they shouldn’t be expected to monitor or respond to queries about shift availability or other non-urgent matters outside of working hours.

 How the contact is made counts